simonexmachina/factory-girl-bookshelf/README.md

-**This package has been deprecated:** Sequelize support is now included in the factory-girl package
+**This package has been deprecated:** Bookshelf support is now included in the factory-girl package

 # factory-girl-bookshelf